 Recycling lids are available for purchase at the Public Works office.

-White Goods Appliances such as washers, dryers, refrigerators, etc. and/or heavy metal items are picked up on the last Wednesday of each month.
+Metal / Appliances / TV's & Computers Appliances such as washers, dryers, refrigerators, dishwashers, microwave ovens, lawnmowers, grills, etc. and/or heavy metal items are picked up on the last Wednesday of each month.
+TV's and computers will also be picked up at this time.
 These items must be scheduled for pick-up through the Public Works office 609-259-0422.

 (deeper) and healthier.
 Longer blades of grass tend to collect more light and grow healthier and higher